Kathleen Allen, LCSW, C-ASWCM

 Kathleen Allen has been working with older adults and their families for over 20 years.

-In general, the heat, humidity, one’s general health, medications, hydration, and whether the environment is adequately cooled can all contribute to heat stress, also known as hyperthermia.
-The Centers for Disease Control cites three specific reasons persons over the age of 65 are more prone to heat stress than the general population:
+Heat, humidity, one’s general health, medications, hydration, and whether the environment is adequately cooled can all contribute to heat stress, also known as hyperthermia.
+The Centers for Disease Control and Prevention cites three reasons adults over the age of 65 are more prone to heat stress than the general population:

 Hyperthermia occurs when the body’s heat-regulating system fails to adequately keep a person cool.
-The forms of hyperthermia include heat syncope (fainting), heat cramps, heat stroke, and heat exhaustion.
-These heat stresses can happen to anyone, but older adults, and those with chronic illnesses, including dementia and Alzheimer’s, are especially at risk during hot weather.
-It is up to us, their caregivers, to put measures in place to protect them, and to monitor them during the worst of the hot weather.
+Forms of hyperthermia include heat syncope (fainting), heat cramps, heat stroke, and heat exhaustion.
+These heat stresses can happen to anyone, but older adults and those with chronic illnesses, including dementia and Alzheimer’s, are especially at risk during hot weather.

 Kathleen Allen has been working with older adults and their families for over 20 years.